dkumza/nd-useRef-23-12/README.md

-# useRef playground
+# useRef/useState playground

 This is a simple React application that spams random squares to DOM.
 Task provided by bit.lt

 ## Description

 Every time SQ button is pressed DOM is filled up with random squares.
 You can undo actions by pressing Undo and reset DOM by pressing Rest buttons.
-Task is to play around with state - useRef.
+Task is to play around with states.
+<br> History disappears after page reload.
+Only squares stays.

 ## Features

 -  Randomly generate 5-20 squares.
 -  Undo generated squares like regular undo command works.
+-  Jump between created stages with history feature
 -  Reset DOM.
--  History disappears after page reload

 ## Installation